Sign up for our Mailing List

-Deborah sings and plays a wide variety of styles of music from various cultures on fiddle, violin, viola, recorders, guitar, banjo, mandolin, hammered dulcimer, baritone ukulele, mountain dulcimer and nyckelharpa.
+Deborah sings and plays a wide variety of styles of music from various cultures on fiddle, violin, viola, recorders (sopranino, soprano, alto, tenor, and bass), nyckelharpa, guitar, banjo, mandolin, hammered dulcimer, mountain dulcimer, baritone ukulele, crwth, and upright bass.

 Using Riley’s own words, Deborah Greenblatt has woven together a whimsical glimpse into the world of this famous Hoosier poet.
 This show features musical settings of Riley’s poems composed by Greenblatt, as well as portions of Riley’s lectures and memories.

 “In my dreamy way I did a little of a number of things fairly well --

 sang, played the guitar and violin, acted, painted signs and wrote poetry.”